techery/janet/README.md

              .addService(new HttpActionService(API_URL, new OkClient(), new GsonConverter(new Gson())))
 ```

-Currently there are 3 services in Janet:
+At this moment there are 3 services in Janet:

-1. [HttpActionService](#HttpActionService) to provide HTTP/HTTPS requests execution
+1. [HttpActionService](#httpactionservice) to provide HTTP/HTTPS requests execution
-2. [AsyncActionService](#AsyncActionService) to provide support async protocols like [socket.io](http://socket.io/)
+2. [AsyncActionService](#asyncactionservice) to provide support async protocols like [socket.io](http://socket.io/)
-3. [CommandActionService](#CommandActionService) to invoke custom logic as [command](#https://en.wikipedia.org/wiki/Command_pattern)
+3. [CommandActionService](#commandactionservice) to invoke custom logic as [command](#https://en.wikipedia.org/wiki/Command_pattern)

 Also there is an ability to add custom service if needed

-After Janet's instance creation all works with action performs using [ActionPipe](#ActionPipe)
+After Janet's instance creation all works with action are performed using [ActionPipe](#ActionPipe)

 ### ActionPipe

 End tool for sending and receiving actions with specific type using RXJava.
-ActionPipe can work with actions synchronously or asynchronously.
+[ActionPipe](https://github.com/techery/janet/blob/readme/janet/src/main/java/io/techery/janet/ActionPipe.java) can work with actions synchronously or asynchronously.
 Create instances using method `Janet.createPipe`.
 For example,
 ```java
     ActionPipe<UsersAction> usersPipe = janet.createPipe(UsersAction.class);